What Are People's Actual Utility Functions in Budget Aggregation?: Individual polls: algorithms and results

-Next, we aim to investigate whether those who did not display consistency still exhibit monotonicity.
-That is, while their preference between a concentrated or distributed change may not be consistent across different topics, it might be monotonic with respect to the magnitude of the change.
-Among those who were not consistent, 11 displayed full monotonicity --- meaning they changed their direction of preference at most once.
+We also investigated whether those who did not display Issue Symmetry still exhibit monotonicity.
+That is, while their preference between a concentrated or distributed change may not be consistent across different issues, it might be monotonic with respect to the magnitude of the change (i.e., they might prefer a concentrated decrease when the magnitude is small, but switch to preferring a concentrated increase when the magnitude grows too large).
+Among those who were not consistent, 11 displayed full monotonicity --- meaning they changed their direction of preference at most once (\Cref{fig:mono} in \Cref{app:consistency-in-asymmetry} is an example of a participant who exhibits monotonicity, while \Cref{fig:not_mono} belongs to a participant who does not exhibit monotonicity).
 If we also include the fully consistent participants, we find that 22 out of 34 people exhibited monotonicity.
-To formally test this hypothesis, we propose a more generalized utility function that can capture non-linear sensitivities to the size of gains and losses:

-In this expanded model, the exponents $r$ and $s$ allow for the utility of a budget change to vary with its size.
-The parameters allow it to capture a consistent, structured preference pattern (even a non-linear one) across different magnitudes of change.
-For example, this structure can model a situation where a participant's preference for a concentrated versus a distributed loss might flip once the magnitude of that loss crosses a certain threshold.
-Such behavior would violate the assumptions of the simpler linear model (e.g., Equation \ref{eq:weighted-lp}) but could still be described as a consistent, monotonic preference pattern under this more flexible, non-linear framework.
-A future poll would be designed specifically to estimate the parameters $r$ and $s$, and thereby test whether participants' choices, which appear inconsistent at first glance, actually adhere to a more nuanced, yet still structured, utility model.
+This insight may be useful for designing more general utility models in future work.